LuXuryPro/LuXuryPro.github.io/_posts/2017-05-11-Redmi-Note-4-MTK-Bootloader-Unlocking-Linux.md

 ---
 layout: post
-comments: true
 title: Redmi Note 4 MTK Bootloader Unlocking using Linux
 categories: xiaomi android
 ---

-After long and tedious process of unlocking bootloader in my Xiaomi Redmi Note 4 phone using linux, to sum up I decided to write definitive tutorial.
-This tutorial is writen especially for MTK SOC devices, so if you have locked bootlader on other Xiaomi phone that Redmi Note 4, then you can try unlocking it using tools presented here.
+After long and tedious process of unlocking bootloader in my Xiaomi Redmi Note 4 phone using linux, to sum up I decided to write *definitive* tutorial about it.
+This tutorial is written especially for MTK SOC devices, so if you have locked bootlader on other Xiaomi phone that Redmi Note 4, then you can try unlocking it using tools presented here.

 # Disclaimer
 > I don't take any responsibility for bricked or broken devices.